 DYSON UK - 2022

-B2C Health, Fitness, Air Quality App & IoT wearable
+B2C Health, Fitness, Air Quality App & Smartwatch

 Context

-In 2022, after 1 year as a Product Designer at Dyson, the Design Director Jon Marsh asked me to start leading and managing the creation and delivery of an all-new secret-connected wearable product & form factor.
-The product vision & end-user experience had no clear leadership, and crazy tight deadlines.
-I became the design&experience front-man of this 120+ people project, and successfully delivered a validated POC of the product.
+In 2022, after 6 months as a Product Designer at Dyson, the Design Director Jon Marsh asked me to start leading and managing the creation and delivery of an all-new secret-connected wearable product & form factor.
+The product vision & end-user experience had no clear leadership and tight deadlines.
+I became the design & experience front-man of this 120+ people project, and successfully delivered a validated POC of the product on time.

 What is it?